-Add the slices of Chinese sausage to the wok and slowly cook over medium-low heat in order to render as much of the fat as possible.
-Move the slices of sausage around in the wok, taking care that the sausage doesn't scorch.
+Add slices of Chinese sausage to wok and slowly cook over medium-low heat to render as much fat as possible.
+Move slices of sausage around in the wok, taking care they don't scorch.

-Remove the sausage and all but 1 teaspoon of the rendered lard from the wok.
+Remove sausage and all but 1 teaspoon of the rendered lard from wok.
 The extra lard can be discarded or set aside for another use.
-Add the minced garlic and stir-around to brown over low heat.
+Add minced garlic and stir around to brown over low heat.

-Add the rice and the rest of the ingredients to the wok and stir around until the kernels are evenly mixed and heated.
-Add the sausage links back to the wok and stir to mix.
+Add rice and the rest of the ingredients to wok and stir around until the grains are evenly mixed and heated.
+Add sausage slices back to wok and stir to mix.
 Serve immediately, garnishing with green onion or cilantro.